 Documents Required for Australia Student Visa

-Enlisted are some of the important documents which have to submit by those who wish to secure an Australian Student Visa:
+Enlisted are some of the important documents which have to be submitted by those who wish to secure an Australia Student Visa:

 - A valid passport

 - Completed Australian student visa application form (157A)